akinpelu746/titanic-api/README.md

  You can install a minuikube cluster from [here](https://minikube.sigs.k8s.io/docs/start/)

 If you have an esiting cluster for the database , you wants to use.
-Configure it [here] (C:\Users\LENOVO\Dan-container-solution\k8s\app\02-config.yaml).
+Configure it [here](k8s/app/02-config.yaml).
 Then move to second to the last step.